hashicorp/terraform-provider-aws/website/docs/r/ssm_service_setting.html.markdown

 ## Argument Reference

-The following arguments are supported:
+This resource supports the following arguments:

 * `setting_id` - (Required) ID of the service setting.
 * `setting_value` - (Required) Value of the service setting.